MarmikChaudhari/kgraph-hackmit/README.md

 Throughout the process, we held regular check-ins to discuss progress and overcome obstacles, making the most of time constraints alotted by HackMIT.

 ## Technical Details
-MindGrasp is a Flask-based web application that leverages AI to generate and query a dynamic knowledge graph.
+IdeaStruct is a Flask-based web application that leverages AI to generate and query a dynamic knowledge graph.
 It integrates OpenAI's GPT models for natural language processing, with a flexible backend supporting both Neo4j and in-memory graph databases.
 The application features a modular architecture with a custom integration manager for extensibility.
 On the frontend, it uses Cytoscape.js for interactive graph visualization.
 Key functionalities include AI-driven entity and relationship extraction, conditional data addition to prevent duplicates, and URL scraping for automated data ingestion.

 ## Meet the team!

 ### **Marmik Chaudhari**
-**Who?!** A second-year undergraduate student studying ?? at Penn State.
+**Who?!** A second-year undergraduate student studying computer science and math at Penn State.

-**Passionate About**: ??
+**Passionate About**: Painting, programming, playing the guitar, and reading

 ### **Idhant Gulatie**
-**Who?!** A second-year undergraduate student studying ?? at Penn State.
+**Who?!** A second-year undergraduate student studying computer science at Penn State.

-**Passionate About**: ??
+**Passionate About**: Music, badminton, and robotics

 ### **Haylie Pedersen**
 **Who?!** A second-year undergraduate student studying computer science with a concentration in software at Northeastern University.